Invertible Manifold Learning for Dimension Reduction

-\textbf{Conclusion.}\quad Compared with results of the kNN and geodesic interpolation, we can conclude: (1) Because of the sparsity of the high-dimensional latent space, noises are inevitable on the latent results indicating the limitation of linear approximation.
-Empirically, the reliability of the latent interpolation decreases with the expansion of the local neighborhood on the same dataset.
-(2) We will get worse latent results in the following cases: on the similar manifolds, the sampling rate is lower or the input dimension is higher indicated by USPS(256), MNIST(256) and MNIST(784); with the same sampling rate and input dimension, the manifold is more complex indicated by MNIST(784), KMNIST to FMNIST.
-They indicate that the confidence of the tangent space estimated by local neighborhood decreases on more complex manifolds with sparse sampling.
-(3) The interpolation between two samples in latent space is smoother than that in the input space, validating the flatness and density of the lower-dimensional representation learned by \textit{i-ML-Enc}.
+\paragraph{Comparison and Conclusion.} Compared with results of the kNN and geodesic interpolation, we can conclude: (\romannumeral1) Because of the sparsity of the latent space, noises are inevitable on the latent results.
+Empirically, the reliability of the latent interpolation decreases with the expansion of the local neighborhood on the same dataset. (\romannumeral2) The latent results of kNN interpolation get worse in the following cases: for similar manifolds, when the sampling rate is lower (indicated by USPS(256), MNIST(256) and MNIST(784)); with the same sampling rate, the manifold becomes more complex (indicated by MNIST(784), KMNIST to FMNIST).
+They indicate that the confidence of the tangent space estimated by local neighborhood decreases on more complex manifolds with sparse sampling. (\romannumeral3) The interpolation between two samples in latent space is smoother than that in the input space, validating the flatness and density of the lower-dimensional representation learned by \textit{i-ML-Enc}.
 Overall, we infer that the unreliable approximation of the local tangent space by the local neighborhood is the basic reason for the manifold learning fails in the real-world case, because the geometry should be preserved in the first place.
-To come up with this common situation, it is necessary to import other prior assumption or knowledge when the sampling rate of the data manifold is quite low, e.g. the Euclidean space assumption, semantic information of down-steam tasks.
+To come up with this common situation, it is necessary to import other prior assumptions or knowledge when the sampling rate of data manifolds is relatively low, e.g., the Euclidean space assumption, semantic information of down-stream tasks.